The Star (1952 film)

-The Star is a 1952 American drama film directed by Stuart Heisler and starring Bette Davis, Sterling Hayden and Natalie Wood.
+The Star is a 1952 American drama film, directed by Stuart Heisler and starring Bette Davis, Sterling Hayden, and Natalie Wood.
 The plot tells the story of an aging, washed-up actress who is desperate to restart her career.
 Even though the film was a critical and commercial failure, Bette Davis received an Academy Award nomination for Best Actress.

 Plot

-Oscar-winning star Margaret "Maggie" Elliot (Bette Davis) is a broke actress struggling to accept her new, non-wealthy reality.
-She is in denial, and confident she somehow can re-launch her career to its earlier brilliance.
-After suffering another big disappointment while vainly striving to get one good role, she gets drunk, gets arrested for DUI, and spends a night in jail.
-She is bailed out by Jim Johannsen (Sterling Hayden), a younger former actor whom she had helped in the past.
-Jim, now comfortably settled as the owner of a boatyard, admits that he has loved her ever since those days, and helped by Margaret's daughter Gretchen (Natalie Wood), tries to help Margaret see that her days as a famous actress are already over.
+Oscar-winning star Margaret "Maggie" Elliot is a broke actress struggling to accept her new, non-wealthy reality.
+She is in denial and confident she somehow can relaunch her career to its earlier brilliance.
+After suffering another big disappointment while vainly striving to get one good role, she gets drunk, is arrested for DUI, and spends a night in jail.
+She is bailed out by Jim Johannsen, a younger former actor whom she had helped in the past.
+Jim, now comfortably settled as the owner of a boatyard, admits that he has loved her ever since those days and, with assistance from Margaret's daughter Gretchen, tries to help Margaret see that her days as a famous actress are already over.
 She reluctantly tries to work as a saleswoman in an upscale department store, but gossip from two customers wounds her pride and she runs out.
 Her old agent manages to get her a screen test for a role in a film she'd always wanted to play.
-She takes the screen test for a supporting role, believing that if she plays that character as a sexy younger woman, rather than the middle-aged frump she is seen as by the studio, she might be able to win the more coveted lead role.
-It does not work.
+She accepts the screen test for a supporting role, believing that playing the character as a sexy younger woman rather than the middle-aged frump she is regarded by the studio, she might be able to win the more coveted lead role.
+Her effort does not succeed.

 At a Hollywood party thrown by her agent, she is offered a role in a new film about a fallen star who can't face the fact that it's all over.
-This new script is dedicated to washed-up actors and actresses who are obsessed by their former glory, by what they used to look like, what kind of an impression they’d make to stay on top, and how they behaved; demanding, bribing, power-hungry.
-It would be a story about those who can't look down and can't accept that their moment of glory is over and that the world has passed them by.
-Hearing the pitch delivered right to her face, and that she'd be the perfect actress to play the role, seems to have finally helped Margaret realize the cold truth about her future.
-She realizes that her film career is over, and she flees the party to the open arms of Jim and the love and acceptance of her daughter, from whom Margaret desperately tried to shield her failing career.
+This new script is dedicated to washed-up actors and actresses who are obsessed by their former glory and beauty, unable to accept that their moment is over and the world has passed them by, showing what kind of impressions they make to stay on top and how they behave—demanding, bribing, power-hungry.
+Hearing the pitch delivered right to her face and that she'd be the perfect actress to play the role finally makes Margaret confront the cold truth about her future.
+She realizes that her film career is over, and she flees the party to the open arms of Jim and the love and acceptance of her daughter, from whom Margaret desperately tried to shield her fading career.